 As your mediator, we are neutral facilitators and as such we do not represent either party as their attorney.
 Rather, we work with all involved parties to help everyone reach a mutually acceptable agreement you feel is fair and just, based on your unique circumstances.
 This is the great strength of mediation, together we will design an agreement that works for you.

 Once reached, your Attorney Mediator will draft the agreement and it is submitted to the court for a judge to sign.
 This agreement is then enforceable in a court of law, just as a litigated settlement would be.
 Unlike a litigated settlement, however, mediation is significantly less expensive than going to court.

 Sometimes it is beneficial for a neutral expert to join the mediation process to assist the parties.
 We encourage Parties to work with any type of advisor who may help them to feel qualified to make decisions.
 For example, parties often choose to bring in a Certified Divorce Financial Analyst (CDFA) to help them make the best financial decisions.
 Or, parties may choose to bring in a mental health professional to help them address concerns about either party or the children coping with the divorce, or a variety of reasons.
 Other neutral experts may be estate planners and tax advisors.

 Your Attorney Mediator may suggest that a Certified Divorce Financial Analyst (CDFA) or Mental Health Professional join your process, either for the duration, or for a session or two, depending upon the issues that are raised in your case.
 Bringing in a neutral expert to help you is less expensive than hiring two outside experts, which is what happens when you are going to court to resolve your legal issues.
-At Better Solutions Mediation, we only bring in professionals who have been trained in the mediation process.
+At Finding Common Ground, we only bring in professionals who have been trained in the mediation process.